 What steps make for successful academic lectures?

-This is the first of two lessons about Lectures and Seminars.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Lectures and Seminars.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of university lectures and seminars